TreyIAMCyber/Project-Security-Logs-Analysis/Findings.md

 - Since port 80 is typically used for HTTP traffic, filtering with !(tcp.port eq 80) reveals connections on unconventional ports (8080 & 8983).

-- This suggests an entity was checking for other running services, which could indicate reconnaissance or exploitation attempts.

-5. Common Use of Ports 8080 & 8983

-- Port 8080 is often used for proxy servers, alternative web services, or API endpoints.
+- - Port 8080 is often used for proxy servers, alternative web services, or API endpoints.
 Attackers may probe this port to find accessible admin panels or weak services.

 - Port 8983 is commonly associated with Apache Solr, an enterprise search platform that could be vulnerable to exploits if misconfigured.

+- This suggests an entity was checking for other running services, which could indicate reconnaissance or exploitation attempts.